Coat of arms of New Zealand: Status and uses

 None of New Zealand's national symbols—including the flag, the anthems, and coat of arms—are mentioned in the Constitution Act 1986.
 The official use of the coat of arms was mandated by royal warrant in 1911.
 The use of state, royal, and viceregal emblems is also protected by the Flags, Emblems, and Names Protection Act 1981.

 The arms are a symbol of national sovereignty.
 As such, official usage of the coat of arms is restricted to the New Zealand Government.
 The symbol is used as a mark of authority by various government agencies and representatives, including the prime minister and Cabinet, and most courts, including the Supreme Court.
 The coat of arms also feature on all Acts of Parliament; and on the cover of the New Zealand passport, alongside the silver fern, another popular symbol of New Zealand.

-From 1962--2022, a banner of the arms, defaced with a royal symbol, formed the Queen's Personal Flag for New Zealand, for use by the Queen in her capacity as monarch of New Zealand.
+A banner of the arms, defaced with a royal symbol, was used from 1962 until 2022 as the Queen's Personal Flag for New Zealand in her role as monarch of New Zealand.
 The flag of the governor-general of New Zealand has, since 2008, featured the shield of the arms on a blue background.

 On a few special occasions, such as royal visits or jubilee celebrations, individuals and private organisations can display the coat of arms temporarily.
 It can only be used or published with the permission of the Ministry for Culture and Heritage.